britneyting/outcomes_chestxray/README.md

 Using chest xrays to predict hospital patient outcomes, such as readmission time.

 ## Data
-Run `preprocess_data.py` to generate .csv file that contains patient chest xrays corresponding to readmission time.
+Run `python ./preprocess_data.py` to generate .csv file that contains patient chest xrays corresponding to readmission time.

+## Preprocessing data
+TODO